 There is a pin inside your ignition switch that can be responsible for engine stalling without prior warning.
 One of the parts inside the switch is a metal rod and a link that triggers and sends an electrical signal to your starter motor when cranking.
 It then retains the key securely and keeps the connection closed within the switch.

-So if the ignition switch is not functioning properly, the connection between ignition and fuel systems are cut off, which will cause the engine to stall.
-Depending how bad the switch is, the engine might or might not start.
+So if the ignition switch is not functioning properly, the connection between the ignition and fuel systems is cut off, which will cause the engine to stall.
+Depending on how bad the switch is, the engine might or might not start.